 Global Kidney Donation Pattern

 Human organ trading involves illegal buying or selling of human organs for transplantation.
 Commercial trading of organs is prohibited throughout the world except for Iran.
 According to a news report, each year about 2000 Indians sell their kidneys illegally for as low as $5000, and those were later sold as much as $200,000 per transplant.
-Another report by Global Financial Integrity estimates that the illegal organ trades make a profit between $600 million and $1.2 billion a year.
+Another report by Global Financial Integrity estimates that illegal organ trades make a profit between $600 million and $1.2 billion a year.

 10. Illegal Weapon Trafficking

 Illegal weapon traffickers deal from explosives, small guns, light weapons to heavy machine guns.
 The illegal weapon trading is directly responsible for the increase of terrorist activities around the world.
-As per report, every year an estimated 63 million guns have been trafficked to India and Pakistan.
+As per reports, every year an estimated 63 million guns have been trafficked to India and Pakistan.

-It is even very difficult to guess the total size of the illegal arms trade market.
+It is very difficult to guess the total size of the illegal arms trade market.
 The United States and Africa are considered as the countries with the most illicit weapons.
 An estimated value of illegal arms trafficking is around $60 billion a year, which is about 20% of the total global arms trade.